 Birth mothers are usually interviewed thoroughly, and according to agency and IA doctor interviews, approximately 30-35% say that they drank some alcohol while pregnant.
 Details are usually included on the type of alcohol, frequency of consumption, and timing during the pregnancy.
 IA doctors report that they are not generally seeing neurological impacts, which may mean that the type, quantity, and timing of consumption were not of the nature to cause FASD, or it could mean that impairments are subtle and will not be detected until the child reaches school age.
 If this is a concern with your referral, consult an IA doctor.

 Excellent; every IA doctor interviewed rated the Korean medical reports as the best.
 There is usually fairly detailed information on birth family medical, background information and prenatal history.
 There is also excellent medical care for the child after birth.
-Updates on child’s development usually given to families while they wait.
+After they accept a referral, parents receive periodic photos and progress reports on their child.
 Additional information and medical testing is readily available.

 Declining.
 Korea has a policy of phasing out international adoptions; therefore, they reduce the number of children they will place abroad each year.